 Copyright © Nucleus Medical Media, Inc.

-Factors that may increase your chance of developing HG include: History of HG in previous pregnanciesMolar pregnancy—an abnormal mass made up of placental tissue which may or may not contain some fetal tissueMother or sister with HGA multiple pregnancyYoung maternal ageNo previous completed pregnanciesFirst-time pregnancyObesity
+Factors that may increase your chance of HG include: History of HG in previous pregnanciesMolar pregnancy—an abnormal mass made up of placental tissue which may or may not contain some fetal tissueMother or sister with HGA multiple pregnancyYoung maternal ageNo previous completed pregnanciesFirst-time pregnancyObesity

 HG may cause: Severe and persistent vomiting, beginning 4 to 6 weeks after conception, peaking 9-13 weeks, and usually improving and ending 14-20 weeksWeight loss of greater than 5% of original, pre-pregnancy body weightDecrease in urineDehydrationRapid heartbeatHeadachesConfusionLightheadedness and fainting